-Social and Emotional Learning is a broad term that describes any intervention that teaches intrapersonal (self to self) and interpersonal (self to others) communication skills that are emotionally productive and equitable.
+Social-emotional Learning is a broad term that describes any intervention that teaches intrapersonal (self to self) and interpersonal (self to others) communication skills that are emotionally productive and equitable.

 But, there is a wide range of SEL implementation approaches and programs from which schools can currently choose.
 As SEL gains popularity and schools decide what SEL approach to take, CLASS can help with the “how” of effective SEL implementation.